Dynamical Fractional and Multifractal Fields: Numerical simulations

 We present in Fig. \ref{fig:SecondOrder}(c) in a logarithmic representation the estimation of the power spectrum, i.e. the Fourier transform $\hat{\mathcal C}_{u_{H,\gamma,\nu}}(t,k)$ for various values of viscosity, and for both values $\gamma=0$ (dashed-line) and $\gamma=\sqrt{0.02}$ (solid-line).
-The estimation is made using the periodogram, i.e. the square norm of the DFT of the solution, normalized by $L_{{\text{tot}}}$, which is averaged in time using independent instances.
+The estimation is made using the periodogram over the full periodical spatial domain, i.e. the square norm of the DFT of the solution, normalized by $L_{{\text{tot}}}$, which is averaged in time using independent instances.
 As viscosity decreases, a wider and wider range of energy-populated wavelengths develops, in a similar way as small-scale fluctuations appear in spatial profiles (Figs. \ref{fig:SecondOrder}(a) and (b)).
 For the smallest viscosity $\nu=10^{-9}$, we can clearly observe an extended inertial range, as it is named in the phenomenology of turbulence, where the spectrum exhibits a power-law behavior whose exponent is governed by the parameter $H$ (here, recall that we chose $H=1/3$), consistently with the prediction obtained for the fractional Gaussian case (Eq. \ref{eq:LimInfTimeExprCorrUXFracCase}).
 We remark also that our numerical results for the intermittent and non-Gaussian situation ($\gamma=\sqrt{0.02}$) are indistinguishable in this range, as it is expected from the inspection of the observed independence of the series of Figs. \ref{fig:SecondOrder}(a) and (b) to the explored values of $\gamma$.
-Only in the dissipative range, that is for wavelengths bigger than the characteristic viscous one $k_\nu \approx (|c|/\nu)^{1/3}$ (see Remark \ref{Rem:AddNuFracDyn}), power spectra with different intermittency coefficient $\gamma$ differ.
+This is a possible consequence of the fact that the intermittency coefficient has a small value, comparable to those observed in experiments and in simulations of the Navier-Stokes equations \cite{Fri95,CheCas12}.
+Only in the dissipative range, that is for wavelengths bigger than the characteristic viscous one $k_\nu$ (see Remark \ref{Rem:AddNuFracDyn}), power spectra with different intermittency coefficient $\gamma$ differ.
 We superimpose with a black line the prediction obtained in the inviscid case ($\nu=0$) which is provided in Eq. \ref{eq:LimInfTimeExprCorrUXFracCase}.
 Notice that we could have computed in an exact fashion the remaining integral entering in Eq. \ref{eq:LimInfTimeExprCorrUXFracCase} using the expression of the spatial correlation of the force (Eq. \ref{eq:NumDefHatCf}) and special functions, we perform instead a convenient numerical integration.
 To take into account some implications of the inhomogeneity induced by the truncated version of the force $f_{{\text{trunc}}}$ (Eq. \ref{eq:DefFtrunc}), we propose to weigh the prediction made in Eq. \ref{eq:LimInfTimeExprCorrUXFracCase} by a multiplicative factor given by the integral of the square of the windowing function that enters in its definition.
 This corresponds to the fraction of energy that is subtracted from the system by the truncation.
 Accordingly, this factor is defined by and evaluated numerically as $\int \exp[-2x^2/( L^2_{{\text{tot}}}/4-x^2)]dx\approx 0.49 L_{\text{tot}}$, where the integration is made over $|x|< L_{{\text{tot}}}/2$.
 We observe in the inertial range a nearly perfect collapse of data and prediction, even when $\gamma\ne 0$.